Book of Enoch: References in the New Testament

+Reception

+The Book of Enoch was considered as scripture in the Epistle of Barnabas (4:3) and by some of the early Church Fathers, such as Athenagoras, Clement of Alexandria, and Tertullian, who wrote c.
+200 that the Jews had rejected the Book of Enoch because it purportedly contained prophecies about Jesus.

+Church of Jesus Christ of Latter-day Saints

+The Church of Jesus Christ of Latter-day Saints does not consider 1 Enoch to be part of its standard canon, although it believes that a purported "original" Book of Enoch was an inspired book.
+The Book of Moses, first published in the 1830s by this church, is part of its standard works and has a section that claims to contain extracts from the "original" Book of Enoch.
+This section has a number of similarities to 1 Enoch and other Enoch texts, including 2 Enoch, 3 Enoch, and The Book of Giants.

+The Enoch section of the Book of Moses is believed by the Church to contain extracts from "the ministry, teachings, and visions of Enoch", though it does not contain the entire Book of Enoch itself.
+The Church considers the portions of the other texts that match its Enoch excerpts to be inspired while not rejecting but withholding judgment on the remainder.

 Names of the fallen angels

-Some of the fallen angels that are given in 1 Enoch have other names, such as Rameel ('morning of God'), who becomes Azazel, and is also called Gadriel ('wall of God') in Chapter 68.
+Some of the fallen angels that are given in 1 Enoch have other names, such as Ramel ('morning of God'), who becomes Azazel, and is also called Gadriel ('wall of God') in Chapter 68.
 Another example is that Araqiel ('Earth of God') becomes Aretstikapha ('world of distortion') in Chapter 68.

 Azaz, as in Azazel, means strength, so the name Azazel can refer to 'strength of God'.
-But the sense in which it is used most probably means 'impudent' (showing strength towards), which results in 'arrogant to God'.
-This is also a key point in modern thought that Azazel is Satan.
+This is also a key point in modern thought that Azazel was one of Lucifer’s chief leaders of the revolt against God.

-Also important in this identification is the fact that the original name Rameel, is very similar in meaning to the word Lucifer ('Morning Star') which is a common Latin name of Satan in Christianity.

-Nathaniel Schmidt states "the names of the angels apparently refer to their condition and functions before the fall," and lists the likely meanings of the angels' names in the Book of Enoch, noting that "the great majority of them are Aramaic."
+Nathaniel Schmidt states, "the names of the angels apparently refer to their condition and functions before the fall," and lists the likely meanings of the angels' names in the Book of Enoch, noting that "the great majority of them are Aramaic."

-The name suffix -el means 'God' (see list of names referring to El), and is used in the names of high-ranking angels.
+The name suffix -el comes from the Hebrew text and the Lord’s name Emmanuel, (see list of names referring to El), and is used in the names of high-ranking angels.
 The archangels' names all include -el, such as Uriel ('flame of God') and Michael ('who is like God').

 Gadreel (גדר האל) is listed as one of the chiefs of the fallen Watchers.
 He is said to have been responsible for deceiving Eve.
 Schmidt lists the name as meaning 'the helper of God.'